knglumt/CodeAssessment/README.md

 ## Overview

-The **Code Assessment Tool** is a Java-based application designed to assist instructors or reviewers in evaluating programming code efficiently.
+The **CAGE** is a Java-based application designed to assist instructors or reviewers in evaluating programming code efficiently.
 It combines file navigation, segment-based feedback, grading, and export capabilities within a user-friendly interface.

 ## Key Features